FAIRmat-NFDI/nomad-distro-template/README.md

     docker compose pull
     ```

-5. And run it with docker compose in detached (--detach or -d) mode
+5. (Optional) Deploy Oasis with HTTPS

+    Generate a self-signed SSL certificate (or use a trusted certificate authority if preferred):
     ```sh
+    mkdir ssl
+    openssl req -x509 -nodes -days 365 \
+      -newkey rsa:2048 \
+      -keyout ./ssl/selfsigned.key \
+      -out ./ssl/selfsigned.crt \
+      -subj "/CN=localhost"
+    ```

+    Update the `proxy` config in `docker-compose.yml` to use the HTTPS Nginx config instead of the HTTP one:
+    ```diff
+    - # HTTP
+    - - ./configs/nginx_http.conf:/etc/nginx/conf.d/default.conf:ro

+    + # HTTPS (you need to generate SSL certificate)
+    + - ./configs/nginx_https.conf:/etc/nginx/conf.d/default.conf:ro
+    + - ./ssl:/etc/nginx/ssl:ro  # generate your SSL certificate
+    ```

+    Also make sure port 443 is exposed:
+    ```yaml
+    ports:
+      - 80:80
+      - 443:443
+    ```

+6. And run it with docker compose in detached (--detach or -d) mode

+    ```sh
     docker compose up -d
     ```

-6. Optionally you can now test that NOMAD is running with
+7. (Optional) You can now test that NOMAD is running with

     ```sh
     # HTTP